Workers Compensation Board of Prince Edward Island

 Hearing Protection: Sounds Good to Me (top)

 This video is designed to inform employees how to reduce the risk of hearing loss.
 The program, hosted by Charlie Daniels, covers the ear functions, sound impact on the ear, and hearing protection devices.
 It also shows how the employee and employer work together to minimize the impact of noise in the workplace.
-DVD and VHS.
+DVD.
 Electrolab/Coastal (14 minutes).
 English, French (2006).
 Industry:All.

 IDrive (top)